Tecdiary/tsms-guide/v1/developer-guide/README.md

 ### I can't find answer in docs?

-If you can't find the answer here, you can email to support@tecdiary.com but please don't ask modification related questions as we might not be able to help you with modifications as mentioned above.
+If you can't find the answer here, you can post at official support portal [https://tecdiary.net/support](https://tecdiary.net/support).